mydobie/featureFlags/README.md

 ## Notes

-This package is not optimized to be used direclty in the browser.
+This package is not optimized to be used directly in the browser.
 It must included in an application that has a build process like using [Webpack](https://webpack.js.org/) for example.
 Webpack and the build command is built into applications based on [create react app](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).

 This application can be used in Javascript and Typescript based applications.